Skip to main content

 Yes!
-You finally got your brand new and shiny iPad for the classroom!
+You finally got your brand-new and shiny iPad for the classroom!
 There’s only one tiny (read: enormous) problem.
-There’s one iPad and there are 25 students.
-So how are you going to use this iPad?
+There’s one iPad, and there are 25 students.
+So, how are you going to be teaching with one iPad?

 Don’t worry.
-There are so many apps you can use in your one-iPad classroom.
-That’s why I’ve made a list of 20 amazing educational apps for you.
-Take a look at these one ipad classroom ideas!
+There are so many single iPad classroom apps you can use.
+That’s why I’ve made a list of 20 amazing classroom app recommendations.
+Take a look at these one-iPad classroom ideas!

-Before you start using these apps, it’s useful to know how to project your iPad’s screen on the wall.
-Take a look at this post to see how you connect your iPad to a projector or a computer.
+Before you start using these interactive teaching apps, it’s useful to know how to project your iPad’s screen on the wall.
+Take a look at this post to see how to connect your iPad to a projector or a computer.

 1. Plickers